FREE SHIPPING on orders over $65 International: over $250

 "Moon Rabbit" Handmade Yixing Teapot (ZiSha: DuanNi)

 Moon Rabbit is a mystical figure from Chinese culture.
 If you look up during the full moon, you'll see him with a mortar, pounding elixir of life.
-This 200ml Yixing Teapot shaped as Dragon Egg will make a lovely addition to your gongfu tea set.
-Duan Ni Yixing clay (Zi Sha) retains heat well, is porous and absorbent.
-The clay will mellow out any harsh notes the tea may have, like unbalanced smokiness or earthiness of darker teas.
+This 200ml Yixing Teapot, shaped like a Dragon Egg, will make a lovely addition to your gongfu tea set.
+Duan Ni Yixing clay (Zi Sha) has an excellent sand structure and does an amazing job filtering out impurities in water, allowing your tea to shine.

 "Persimmon" Shi Yuan Yixing Teapot (ZiSha: ZhuNi)